Amortized Bethe Free Energy Minimization for Learning MRFs: Experiments

-We first experiment to see whether learning the marginals via minimizing the Bethe free energy with gradient descent yields reasonable marginal distributions.
-Concretely, for a fixed $\btheta$ (sampled from spherical Gaussian), we perform gradient descent on the Bethe free energy $F(\btau(\bphi), \btheta)$ (Eq~\eqref{eq:bethe}) with respect to $\bphi$, where we use $\btau(\bphi)$ to denote the full set of marginal distributions obtained from the inference network.
+We first examine whether minimizing the BFE with an inference network gives rise to reasonable marginal distributions.
+Concretely, for a fixed $\btheta$ (sampled from spherical Gaussian with unit variance), we minimize $F(\btau(\bphi), \btheta)$ (Eq~\eqref{eq:bethe}) with respect to $\bphi$, where $\btau(\bphi)$ denotes the full vector of marginal distributions obtained from the inference network.
 Table~\ref{tab:ising_corr} shows the correlation and the mean $L_1$ distance between the true marginals and the approximated marginals, where the numbers are averaged over 100 samples of $\btheta$.
-We find that compared to approximate marginals obtained from mean field and loopy belief propagation, the inference network produces marginal distributions that are more accurate.
+We find that compared to approximate marginals obtained from mean field and LBP the inference network produces marginal distributions that are more accurate.
 Figure~\ref{fig:ising_fig} shows a scatter plot of approximate marginals ($x$-axis) against the true marginals ($y$-axis) for a randomly sampled $15 \times 15$ Ising model.
 Interestingly, we observe that both loopy belief propagation and the inference network produce accurate node marginals (top), but the pairwise factor marginals from the inference network are much better (bottom).
+We find that this trend holds for Ising models with greater pairwise interaction strength as well; see the additional experiments in the Supplementary Material where pairwise potentials are sampled from $\mcN(0, 3)$ and $\mcN(0, 5)$.

-Encouraged by these results, we focus in Table~\ref{tab:ising_learn} on learning the generative model alongside the inference network.
+In Table~\ref{tab:ising_learn} we show results from learning the generative model alongside the inference network.
 For a randomly generated Ising model, we obtain 1000 samples each for train, validation, and test sets, using a version of the forward-filtering backward-sampling algorithm to obtain exact samples in $O(2^n)$.
 We then train a (randomly-initialized) Ising model via the saddle point learning problem in Eq~\eqref{eq:amortsaddle}.
-While models trained with exact inference perform best, models trained with an inference network's approximation to the log partition function perform almost as well, and outperform both those trained with mean field and even with loopy belief propagation.
-See the Supplementary Material for additional training details.
+While models trained with exact inference perform best, models trained with an inference network's approximation to $\log \Z$ perform almost as well, and outperform both those trained with mean field and even with LBP.
+See the Supplementary Material for additional details.